Go back to Resources

 L2 Engineer: Junior Engineer

-As engineers transition from beginners to contributors with a semblance of experience, they move into the Level 2 software engineer or Junior Engineer role.
-At this stage, their knowledge begins to take shape, and their contributions become more impactful, albeit with some guidance.
-An L2 engineer typically has:
+As engineers transition from beginners to contributors with a bit more experience, they move into the Level 2 software engineer or Junior Engineer role.
+At this stage, their knowledge begins to take shape, and their contributions become more impactful, although they still typically need some guidance.
+A picture of an L2 engineer usually looks like:

-• L2 Engineer Experience: Typically, 1-3 years in the field.
+• L2 Engineer Experience: About 1–3 years in the field.

 • L2 Engineer Responsibilities: Work on small to medium-sized tasks independently but may still require guidance for larger or more complex issues.

-• L2 Engineer Skills: Gained proficiency in one or more programming languages.
+• L2 Engineer Skills: Have proficiency in one or more programming languages.
 Starting to develop an understanding of system design and architecture.

 • L2 Engineer Growth Path: Focus on improving problem-solving skills, deepening knowledge of systems, and expanding toolset proficiency.